Install and upgrade Bolt

 Packages are automatically tested on the versions listed above, but might be installable on other versions of the same OS, including Windows, macOS, and Debian.

-Get credentials to download and install Bolt
+Get credentials to download, install, or upgrade Bolt

-To download and install Bolt 5.0.0, which is stored in a protected repository, you must download authenticated packages using either Puppet Core or Puppet Enterprise (PE) credentials.
+To download, install, or upgrade Bolt, which is stored in a protected repository, you must download authenticated packages using either Puppet Core or Puppet Enterprise (PE) credentials.

-• Puppet Core: The string literal forge-key as the username and the Puppet Core Forge API key associated with your Puppet Core free or paid user as the password.
+• Puppet Core: The username is the string literal forge-key and the password is the Puppet Core Forge API key associated with your Puppet Core free or paid user account.
 For more information about the API key, see Purchasing Puppet Core and Accessing Puppet Core for limited use for testing or development.

 Install Bolt on Debian